ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 ## Copy and load ICP Docker images tar ball to all cluster VMs

 This section assumes that Docker is pre-installed on all of the cluster member VMs.
 Installing Docker on each VM uses the same steps as installing Docker on the boot-master VM.

+*NOTE:* The need to do this step will likely go away with ICP releases starting with v2.1.0.2.
+The icp-inception process will configure a docker hub on the boot/master and the other nodes will pull images from it as needed.
+The local docker hub approach will make the image deployment process significantly more efficient.

 It is expedient to pre-load the Docker registry on each VM that is a member of the ICP cluster.
 The installation process run from the boot-master machine will recognize that the Docker registry is up-to-date on the other cluster member machines and skip the step of copying and loading the image tar ball to the Docker registry on the given machine.
 The gain in the time it takes to load the registry is achieved because you can open as many shells as needed to do the copy and load operations concurrently.